-All that remains is to check Axiom (SM7) which is immediate since cotensors, fibrations, and weak equivalences are calculated in $\cC$, which we assumed satisfied this axiom. \end{proof}}

 \begin{remark} In practice, checking the smallness conditions is relatively easy.
 In fact, it is automatic when the underlying categories are locally presentable.
-So most of the work required to apply \Cref{prop:model-cat-algebras} involves checking that applying $U$ to a $F_T J$-cell diagram yields a weak equivalence.
-Assuming these smallness conditions, this can be verified (see \cite[Lem.~B2]{Sch99}) by showing the following two properties are satisfied. \begin{enumerate} \item There is a `fibrant replacement' functor $Q\colon \cC_T\rightarrow \cC_T$ and a natural transformation $\Id\rightarrow Q$ such that for all $X\in\cC_T$, the natural map $UX\rightarrow UQX$ is a fibrant replacement. \item If $UX$ is fibrant then applying $U$ to the canonical factorization $ X\rightarrow X^{\Delta^1}\rightarrow X^{\partial \Delta^1}\cong X\times X $ of the diagonal yields a weak equivalence followed by a fibration. \end{enumerate}

-The second property follows from the fact that $U$ preserves cotensors and $\cC$ is a simplicial model category.
-For the first property one can sometimes show that the fibrant replacement functor $\cC$ lifts to an endomorphism of $\cC_T$.
+So most of the work required to apply \Cref{prop:model-cat-algebras} involves checking that applying $U$ to an $F_T J$-cell complex yields a weak equivalence.
+This can be verified (see \cite[Lem.~B2]{Sch99}) by showing the following two properties are satisfied. \begin{enumerate} \item There is a `fibrant replacement' functor $Q\colon \cC_T\rightarrow \cC_T$ and a natural transformation $\Id\rightarrow Q$ such that for all $X\in\cC_T$, the natural map $UX\rightarrow UQX$ is a fibrant replacement. \item If $UX$ is fibrant then applying $U$ to the canonical factorization $ X\rightarrow X^{\Delta^1}\rightarrow X^{\partial \Delta^1}\cong X\times X $ of the diagonal yields a weak equivalence followed by a fibration. \end{enumerate} \longsaveblockT{} In our setup, the second property follows from the fact that $U$ preserves cotensors and $\cC$ is a simplicial model category.
+To verify the first property one can sometimes show that the fibrant replacement functor $\cC$ lifts to an endomorphism of $\cC_T$.
 This is automatic if every object is fibrant in $\cC$.
-Since the two fibrant replacement functors $\Ex^{\infty}$ and $\Sing_{*}|-|$ on simplicial sets are product preserving we can use either of them as fibrant replacement functors for simplicial $T$-algebras associated to a (graded) theory to obtain the following propositions. \end{remark}
+Since the two fibrant replacement functors $\Ex^{\infty}$ and $\Sing_{*}|-|$ on simplicial sets are product preserving we can use either of them as fibrant replacement functors for the category of simplicial $T$-algebras associated to a (graded) theory. \end{remark}